4 consecutive weeks

 Students will also have followed appropriate protocols for cultural, educational, and safety reasons, participated in field trips, met project deadlines, and been willing to participate in a self-evaluation.

-Any student successfully completing all three courses in the certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
+Any student successfully completing all three courses in the associate certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
 Students may be able to use the certificate courses to satisfy requirements for the UFV Bachelor of Arts degree.
 Those wishing to apply credit towards other UFV bachelor degrees should check with their program advisor to determine applicability.

 Toll free: 1-888-504-7441 ext.
 4605